misik-eng/FirstThen_Template/0_domain_study/guide.md

 This folder is different from `/notes` because it contains _only_ information about your research domain.
 When deciding what goes here, ask yourself this
 question: _Would someone need to know this to understand our research?_

+## README.md

+Use this folder's README to document all the notes and resources in this folder.
+Someone shouldn't need to read through _everything_ to find what they need.